Brainstorming Techniques: When Unity Is Strength

 • Divide complex problems into simpler problems and examine each smaller problem independently.

-• Divide the group so that each member can brainstorm even independently.
+• Divide the group so that each member can brainstorm even independently, so as to take everyone’s perspectives into consideration.

 • After classifying the ideas, agree on the solution.